nvidia-holoscan/holoscan-sdk/docs/gpu_resident.md

 ### Operator Design

 - **Keep compute() lightweight**: Only launch CUDA kernels; avoid CPU work as CPU calls won't be repeated in the graph execution phase.
 - **Operator granularity**: GPU-resident graph execution captures the workflow into a CUDA Graph and replays it on the GPU.
-This typically has much lower per-operator scheduling overhead (~0.5–2 µs kernel transition latency) than CPU-driven graph execution, making finer-grained operator decomposition more practical.
+This typically has much lower per-operator scheduling overhead (~0.5-2 microseconds kernel transition latency) than CPU-driven graph execution, making finer-grained operator decomposition more practical.
 See {ref}`performance_considerations` for comparison with CPU-based scheduling.
 - **Use provided streams**: Always use `cuda_stream()` for kernel launches in the main workload and `data_ready_handler_cuda_stream()` for kernel launches in the data ready handler.
 - **Pre-calculate sizes**: Determine buffer sizes at setup time, not runtime
 - **Avoid CPU-driven GPU Controls**: Avoid explicit CUDA synchronization and other CPU-driven GPU controls to get the most deterministic performance.